 In 1991 my friend and great talent Ira Yoffe, then VP Creative Director at Parade Magazine, invited me to participate in the Eddie Adams Workshop.
 In 2017 The Eddie Adams Workshop celebrated 30 years of its unique program for photojournalists.
 This is an intense, four-day gathering of top photography professionals, along with 100 carefully selected students.
 The workshop is tuition-free, and the students are chosen based on the merit of their portfolios.
 Nikon has been the workshop’s major sponsor since its inception.
 I’ve been shooting with Nikon Cameras and lenses most of my life.
 There is an extraordinary relationship between Nikon and The Eddie Adams Workshop, so I try to support Nikon when I can.
 I still use many of my original Nikon manual focus lenses for both still and video work, even on other cameras.
-It’s time-proven quality and in the moment, reliability is key.
+In the moment of truth, reliability is key.

 It is the same for brands; make the brand and promote the brand.
 Photojournalists make great hires to help execute social media campaigns.
 Social media is a ready-made channel for photojournalists.
 When aligned to your brand story and the goals you would like to achieve, the skills of a photojournalist are hard to beat.
-One result: the work will come from a more authentic, investigative place as opposed to some very prescribed idea of your brand.
-Social media immediacy and authenticity is lost when content becomes an entirely mechanical unfolding of the campaign.
-To me, social media is most successful when it balances the organic with the highly orchestrated.
+The work will come from a more authentic, investigative place as opposed to a very prescribed idea of your brand.
+The immediacy and authenticity of social media is lost when execution becomes entirely mechanical.

 When considering how to hire for successful social media, think outside the traditional agency box.